roccomuso/iot-433mhz/README.md

 Below every single API available is documented.
 Too lazy to copy and paste? just download and import the Postman collection ([download](https://github.com/roccomuso/iot-433mhz/blob/master/other/IoT-433Mhz.json.postman_collection)).

 **Tip**: The iot-433mhz server requires a basic Authentication also for the API calls.
 Username and Password are defined inside the *config.json* file (default username and password: root, root).
+What you need to take into account is to set the following header field during your HTTP requests: <code>Authorization: Basic cm9vdDpyb290</code> where the last string is the base64 encoding of <code>root:root</code>, if you changed default username and password you should update the base64 text too ([learn more](https://en.wikipedia.org/wiki/Basic_access_authentication) on Basic Authentication Access).

 - <code>GET /api/settings/get</code>
 Return the current settings.
 Useful to see notification status.